MVAV/mvav.github.io/MentorHowTo.md

 ## Summary
 - groups of 5 students will work with a mentor to create an autonomous car
 - A quick intro exercise will guide the steps to slowly add functionality
-- Mob program w/ rotating driver (unless no one in the group can code)
+- Mob program w/ rotating driver (unless no one in the group can type on a keyboard)
 - Focus on the students coming up with an experiment/expected outcome before trying to add new code
+- Be flexible, happy and energetic.
+With younger groups things won't go smoothly so keeping positive energy going will be really helpful.
+- Set really small goals (move the car, move the car further, turn the car, drive and turn, move the car to a target)

 ## Schedule
 - 20 minutes
   - Settle in, find groups
-  - Introduce groups to each other
+  - Introduce group members to each other
   - Explain the exercise
 - 1 hour
   - Do the xercise